peruvianidol/11ty-recipes/_src/recipes/013-add-pagination.md

 ---
-title: Add a Pagination
+title: Add pagination
 authorName: Akbarsait
 authorUrl: https://www.akbarsait.com
 ---

-**Pagination** helps in displaying the blog post or contents organized in your blog or website.
-11ty brings the pagination handy by has it built into collections itself.
+**Pagination** helps organize the content of your blog or website.
+Eleventy's pagination is built into its collections feature.

 ### Prerequisites